LiccyRuiz/Proyecto1/README.md

-Basic knowledge of: HTML,CSS,JavaScript ,Libraries as Bootstrap and jQuery, Ajax & Json,
+Basic knowledge of: HTML, CSS, JavaScript, Libraries as Bootstrap and jQuery, Ajax & Json,
 Applying functions, events, arrays, objects, shapes and positions among others.
 Software platforms like github and cloud9.